webaverse/docs/docs/dev-guides/7-xrpackage-api.md

 **Parameters**: None

-**Returns**: An `Object` containing metadata and positional geometry data for the package if a volume mesh exists, or `null` if a volume mesh does not exist.
+**Returns**: An <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object" target="_blank" rel="noopener noreferrer">`Object`</a> containing metadata and geometry data for the package if a volume mesh exists, or `null` if a volume mesh does not exist.

 ## `grabrelease`